-The TPMP is used for a range of coastal recreation activities including fishing (Section 5.7), boating, snorkelling, scuba diving, swimming, surfing, camping and sightseeing (DENR 2010).
+The USGMP is used for a range of coastal recreation activities including fishing (Section 5.7), boating, snorkelling, scuba diving, swimming, surfing, camping and sightseeing (DENR 2010).

-Baseline information on coastal recreation relevant to the TPMP includes:
+Baseline information on coastal recreation relevant to the USGMP includes:

-- Regular (about annual) phone surveys of the general public since 2006 have been commissioned by DEWNR to gauge community use of the marine environment and marine parks in South Australia (e.g. Square Holes 2015).
-Between 52 and 65 per cent of the statewide respondents made general recreational use of the marine environment at least monthly, between 15 and 34 per cent participated in fishing (see also Section 5.7), and between 12 and 31 per cent participated in boating (Figure 11).
-These uses declined after 2007 but have since been stable (Figure 11).
-In 2015, the general use, fishing and boating participation rates were 63, 38 and 32 per cent, respectively, of Port Lincoln respondents (Square Holes 2015). - During 2013 and 2014, 31 per cent of domestic visitors to the Eyre Peninsula tourism region (from Whyalla to the Western Australian border, see Appendix C) visited the beach, 22 per cent went fishing, and 15 per cent visited national or state parks (South Australian Tourism Commission unpublished data, see Section 5.3). - The Department of Planning, Transport and Infrastructure publishes annual statewide statistics on boat registrations and licences (DPTI 2015a, b).
-General boat and jet ski registrations increased by about 6 and 45 per cent, respectively, between 2007 and 2014 (DPTI 2015a, Figure 12).
-Boat licences varied between 5,000 and 7,000 during the same period (DPTI 2015b, Figure 13).
-Note that data are available from 1975 but only data from 1992 are presented in Figure 13.
+Regular (about annual) phone surveys of the general public since 2006 have been commissioned by DEWNR to gauge community use of the marine environment and marine parks in South Australia (e.g. Square Holes 2015).
+Between 52 and 65 per cent of the statewide respondents made general recreational use of the marine environment at least monthly, between 15 and 34 per cent participated in fishing (see also Section 5.7), and between 12 and 31 per cent participated in boating (Figure 13).
+These uses declined after 2007 but have since been stable (Figure 13).
+In 2015, for respondents from the Northern/Yorke Peninsula region (Port Augusta, Whyalla, Port Pirie, Port Broughton, Kadina, Wallaroo and Moonta), the general use, fishing and boating participation rates were 69, 26 and 22 per cent, respectively (Square Holes 2015).

+- During 2013 and 2014, 31 per cent of domestic visitors to the Eyre Peninsula tourism region (from Whyalla to the Western Australian border, see Appendix C) visited the beach, 22 per cent went fishing, and 15 per cent visited national or state parks.
+On Yorke Peninsula, 52 per cent of domestic visitors visited the beach, 38 per cent went fishing and 9 per cent visited national or state parks (South Australian Tourism Commission unpublished data, see Section 5.3). - The Department of Planning, Transport and Infrastructure publishes annual statewide statistics on boat registrations and licences (DPTI 2015a, b).
+General boat and jet ski registrations increased by about 6 and 45 per cent, respectively, between 2007 and 2014 (DPTI 2015a, Figure 14).
+Boat licences varied between 5,000 and 7,000 during the same period (DPTI 2015b, Figure 15).
+Note that data are available from 1975 but only data from 1992 are presented in Figure 15.
 In 2015, the option for six-monthly registration renewals was introduced, which may result in a short-term perturbation in the time-series. - A survey has been conducted of the scenic quality of the South Australian coastline (Lothian 2005).
-The coastline within the Coffin Bay estuary was rated as having moderate (between 6 and 7 out of 10) scenic quality, and the rest of the TPMP was rated as having good (between 7 and 9 out of 10) scenic quality (Lothian 2005).
+The coastlines in the USGMP were rated as having low to moderate (between 4 and 6 out of 10) scenic quality (Lothian 2005).

-Figure 11.
+Figure 13.
 Percentage of statewide phone survey respondents who participate in general recreational, fishing, boating and snorkelling activities in the marine environment at least monthly.
 No data were available for 2014.
 Source: Square Holes (2015).

-Figure 12.
+Figure 14.
 South Australian boat registrations for general boats, and sailing vessels and jet skis.
 General boat registrations include cabin cruisers, half cabins, cuddy cabins, centre consoles, inflatables, open boats and runabouts.
 Catamarans are grouped with sailing vessels.
 Source: DPTI (2015a).